 Spy Hunter FREE scanner will only detect the threat.
 If you want the threat to be automatically removed, you need to purchase the full version of the anti-malware tool.
 Find Out More About SpyHunter Anti-Malware Tool

 - Guide 1: How to Remove "One Question Site Survey" from Windows.

-- Guide 2: Get rid of "One Question Site Survey" from Mac OS X.
+- Guide 2: Get rid of "One Question Site Survey" on Mac OS X.

-- Guide 3: Remove "One Question Site Survey" from Google Chrome.
+- Guide 3: Remove "One Question Site Survey" in Google Chrome.